 ➡️ Our detection tool therefore objectively considers the text as if written by a human.
 In this case, ChatGPT can be seen as a writing tool.

-- Case 2: the student uses ChatGPT or equivalent for reformulation
+- Case 2: the student asks ChatGPT to reformulate his text

 In this case, the student asks the AI to rework his initial text.
 Depending on the level of reformulation required and applied, the student's text can be significantly transformed.